breathbath/gotainer/README.md

             }
         }

-If cycle appears, the dependency cannot be created which leads to a runtime error.
+If a cycle appears, the dependency cannot be created which leads to a runtime error.
 In this case if you use `Scan/Get/ScanNonCached` methods, application will panic.
 If you're using `ScanSecure/GetSecure` methods, you will get a cycle detection error in the method output result.

 Detection of a dependency cycle means that the container is unusable and a developer must change the code to fix this error.
-Unfortunately Runtime container cannot detect cycles at compile time.
+Unfortunately runtime container implementation cannot detect cycles at compile time.
 This is the price you should pay for a lazy dependencies initialisation.

-To detect cycles in a container, you should trigger the `Check` function e.g. in a test.
+To detect possible cycles in a container, you should trigger the container's `Check` function in a go test.
 We recommend to create a simple test as mentioned [here](https://github.com/breathbath/gotainer#testing) and setup a CI env to detect cycles before the faulty code goes to production.